 Details on the subject requirements for each degree can be found on the SCM degree charts page.

 Both programs are primarily for students with industry experience but are open to anyone who can meet the admission requirements.
 Applicants should have a background in college-level calculus, economics, probability, and statistics.
 SCMr applicants must take either the GRE or GMAT exam, or take the first three online MicroMasters subjects.
 SCMb students do not take the GRE or GMAT test.
 Applicants whose first language is not English must take the IELTS or TOEFL exam.
-There are three admission deadlines for SCMr: November 15, February 1, and April 1.
-The deadline for the SCMb program is June 15.
+The three admission deadlines for the SCMr program are in late fall and early spring.
+The single admission deadline for the SCMb program is in early spring.